Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Experiment

 (\romannumeral2) Under non-resonant attack conditions ($\omega_{\text{att}} = 2\pi \times \qty{193.65}{THz}\ (\qty{1548.091}{nm})$), Fig.~\ref{Fig.3}(d) shows the attenuation in signal transmission (red curve) and the corresponding attack power reaching the transmitter (blue curve) versus on-chip attack powers.
-For non-resonant attack light, the unit introduced a high rejection ratio exceeding \qty{25}{dB}, effectively blocking eavesdropping attempts while maintaining stable signal transmission.
-When the attack power exceeded approximately \qty{2}{dBm}, the finite extinction ratio of the MRR allowed the intense attack light to still induce the PR effect, thereby triggering the automatic response of the unit.
+For non-resonant attack light, the unit introduced a high rejection ratio exceeding \qty{25}{dB}, strongly suppressing the attack power that could reach the transmitter while maintaining stable signal transmission.
+When the attack power exceeded approximately \qty{2}{dBm}, the finite extinction ratio of the MRR allowed the intense attack light to still induce the PR effect, thereby activating the automatic response of the unit.
 For instance, at $P_{\text{att}} = \qty{5}{dBm}$, we measured a \qty{1.04}{dB} drop in signal transmission, while the attack power propagated through the unit and injected into the transmitter was \qty{-23.1}{dBm}.
-These results demonstrate that our unit effectively blocks low-power non-resonant attacks through a high rejection ratio while simultaneously responding to high-power attacks via the PR effect.
+These results demonstrate that our unit strongly rejects low-power non-resonant attacks through wavelength-selective filtering while maintaining the ability to respond automatically to high-power attacks through the PR effect.

+We further examined the response of the unit under pulsed light injection.
+An intensity modulator (IM) was inserted after the attack laser to generate attack pulses with controlled repetition rate and duty cycle, while the signal transmission was monitored in real time.
+The duty cycles of \(5\%\) and \(10\%\) were chosen as representative pulsed-injection conditions.
+These values are also on the same order as the temporal duty cycle of short optical pulses in high-speed QKD transmitters; for example, a \qty{625}{MHz} system with \(\sim\qty{100}{ps}\) optical pulses corresponds to a duty cycle of approximately \(6\%\).

+Figure~\ref{Fig.ex1}(a) shows the response to pulsed attack light with an on-chip peak power of \(-5~\mathrm{dBm}\), a duty cycle of \(10\%\), and a total injection duration of \(1~\mathrm{s}\).
+The peak power is specified here because pulsed injection can have a high instantaneous power even when the average power is low.
+At a repetition rate of \(1~\mathrm{Hz}\), corresponding to a pulse width of \(100~\mathrm{ms}\), the signal transmission decreased to approximately \(35\%\) during the attack pulse and started to recover after the pulse was switched off.
+For higher repetition rates of \(1~\mathrm{kHz}\) and \(1~\mathrm{MHz}\), the pulse period was shorter than the unit recovery time, so the transmission did not fully recover between adjacent pulses and instead showed a smooth decrease during the injection window.
+The signal transmission decreased to approximately \(57\%\) and \(63\%\) within \(1~\mathrm{s}\), respectively.